jperovic/exploring-fileutility/README.md

 </services>
 ```

-... or if you prefere YAML:
+... or if you prefer YAML:

 ```YAML
 parameters: